tanberry/steampipecloud/README.md

-# QuickStart: Configure an integeration of Steampipe Cloud and Deepnote
+# QuickStart: Configure an integration of Steampipe Cloud and Deepnote

 This Quickstart guide takes you through the process of integrating a Steampipe Cloud database instance with Deepnote, a science-centric, online notebook that provides a collaborative data dashboard.